7 unique boat trips to really live like a local

 Ganges boat trip, India

 On this boat trip, the boat itself isn't so interesting – it's just a regular river row boat.
-But it's what you see of local life that brings this little boat trip into this list.
+But it's what you see of local life that brings this little boat trip tour of India into this list.
 The banks of the Ganges are home to all kinds of activity – the ghats leading down to the water host spiritual rituals and cremations as well as clothes washing and bathing.
 There's colour, clamour and plenty of life.

 On a pre-dawn boat ride you'll watch the sun come up as life by the river awakens.
 The pale morning light washes over the people who have flocked to the waterfront to perform their morning rituals and greet the holy mother Ganges.
 It's peaceful out on the water as the clamour picks up on shore.